Lawmakers praise Syria strike, want more consultation from White House

 Washington (CNN)House and Senate lawmakers generally supported President Donald Trump's decision to strike against the Syrian government Thursday night, but cautioned Trump against unilaterally starting another war in the Middle East without first consulting Congress.

-More than two dozen lawmakers were briefed on the strike against Syrian President Bashar al-Assad's government before they happened, a White House official told CNN.

 A pair of defense hawks -- Sens.
-John McCain and Lindsey Graham -- who have frequently been critical of Trump, roundly praised the President's decision Thursday night.
+John McCain and Lindsey Graham -- who have frequently been critical of Trump, roundly praised the President's decision.

 "Acting on the orders of their commander-in-chief, they have sent an important message the United States will no longer stand idly by as Assad, aided and abetted by Putin's Russia, slaughters innocent Syrians with chemical weapons and barrel bombs," McCain and Graham said in a joint statement.
 "Unlike the previous administration, President Trump confronted a pivotal moment in Syria and took action.
 For that, he deserves the support of the American people."